Johnny Lee Wilson case

-Johnny Lee Wilson case refers to the murder of seventy-nine-year-old Pauline Martz of Aurora, Missouri in 1986 that resulted in the wrongful imprisonment of a twenty-year-old man named Johnny Lee Wilson.
+The Johnny Lee Wilson case refers to the murder of 79-year-old Pauline Martz of Aurora, Missouri in 1986 that resulted in the wrongful imprisonment of a 20-year-old man named Johnny Lee Wilson.
 He had confessed to the murder days after it occurred.
 As a result of a guilty plea, Wilson did not receive a trial by a jury, and was sentenced to life imprisonment without the possibility of parole in 1987.
 He was incarcerated from 1986 to 1995.

 In September 1995, Wilson was pardoned by the governor of Missouri, Mel Carnahan, citing that Wilson's confession was coerced, and that there was no evidence tying him to the crime.

 Events

-On April 13, 1986, seventy-nine-year-old Pauline Martz was found dead in her home in Aurora, Missouri.
+On April 13, 1986, 79-year-old Pauline Martz was found dead in her home in Aurora, Missouri.
 She was beaten, bound and gagged, and left for dead in her house, which had been set ablaze.
 The authorities also believed that she had been sexually assaulted.
 An autopsy would reveal that Martz died of carbon monoxide poisoning as a result of the fire.
 Several days later, the police brought in Johnny Lee Wilson, a mentally challenged twenty-year-old, for interrogation.
 He was interrogated for over four hours, before confessing to the murder.

-Wilson was initially connected to the case through an eyewitness, who told police that Wilson revealed implicating information to him at the scene during the fire, though he would recant his statements.
+Wilson was initially connected to the case through an eyewitness, who told police that Wilson revealed implicating information to him at the scene during the fire, though he would later recant his statements.
 Among the evidence against Wilson was women's underwear and jewelry that was found at his residence, which the authorities theorized was taken by him after the murder.
 However, the items were never confirmed as coming from the Martz home.
 Wilson was charged with first-degree murder and, in order to avoid the death penalty, pleaded guilty.
 He received a life sentence without parole.

-In 1988, a man serving time for murder in Kansas, Chris Brownfield, confessed to the murder of Pauline Martz with an accomplice who was not Wilson.
-He told the authorities that they robbed Martz, and decided to burn the house down due to losing a stun gun that had their fingerprints.
+In 1988, a man serving time for murder in Kansas, Chris Brownfield, confessed to the murder of Martz with an accomplice who was not Wilson.
+He told the authorities that they robbed Martz, and decided to burn the house down after losing a stun gun that had their fingerprints.
 However, his confession was deemed unreliable by officials.